apache/doris-website/versioned_docs/version-3.0/install/cluster-deployment/k8s-deploy/compute-storage-decoupled/install-fdb.md

 2. Customized deployment example:
 - For environments with access to Docker Hub:
   Customize the final deployment state according to the [User Manual](https://github.com/FoundationDB/fdb-kubernetes-operator/blob/main/docs/manual/index.md) provided by the official website.
 If you use FQDN deployment, please set the `routing.useDNSInClusterFile` field to true and configure as follows:
-  Doris Operator's official repository provides a sample for deploying FDB with FQDN, which can be downloaded directly from [here](https://github.com/apache/doris-operator/blob/master/doc/examples/disaggregated/fdb/cluster.yaml).
+  Doris Operator's official repository provides a sample for deploying FoundationDB with FQDN, which can be downloaded directly from [here](https://github.com/apache/doris-operator/blob/master/doc/examples/disaggregated/fdb/cluster.yaml).
   ```yaml
   spec:
     routing: